 - When the children have PE they are to wear their PE kits to school on that day.
 Tracksuit bottoms and a warm top are advised as PE will take place outside as this minimises the risk and is recommended.
 PE lessons will be taught in class groups.

 - Forest school will form part of our curriculum and you will be informed so that your child has the appropriate clothing for outside.

-- Music lessons will take place in groups of 15.
+- Music lessons will continue to take place.
 This will be in the hall which is well ventilated.
 All instruments will be wiped down before and after use.

 - We will slowly introduce after school clubs as we carry out further risk assessments.